 How to Make Khoresht Gheymeh

-- Soak the yellow split peas in 2 cups of cold water overnight and change the water a few times.
+- Soak the yellow split peas in cold water for about 2 hours and change the water a few times.

 - Cut the beef into small chunks.

 - Chop the onion finely.
 Add a little oil to the pot and then add chopped onion.